winsw/winsw/doc/xmlConfigFile.md

 ## XML Schema Validation

 We are using embedded [XSD](../src/Core/WinSWCore/XMLSchema.xsd) file to validate XML configurations file schema.
 You can find sample XSD schema file [here.](../examples/windowsservice.xsd).
-User can follow this schema file when creating the XML configuration file.
+You can follow this schema file when creating the XML configuration file.